small business

 Staying on Top of Property and Commercial Leases

-If our business rents workspace, shop fronts, or warehouses, the lease is one of the most important legal documents we manage.
+If your business rents workspace, shop fronts, or warehouses, the lease is one of the most important legal documents we manage.
 Commercial leases often last for years and may include small print that makes a big impact on costs or flexibility.

-Before signing, we usually want to consider:
+Before signing, you usually want to consider:

 • How rent increases will be calculated